exactly-once/Home/content/posts/exactly-once-http.md

 `GET` is expected to not cause any side effects in the target system.
 Of course, the implementor of a `GET` call can be evil and update the database but that would be a violation of the protocol.
 The reason why `GET` should not have side effects is the fact that the response to this operation type can be cached so the caller can't be sure (unless explicitly opts out from caching) if the response comes from the target server or a cache.

 Next, there are `PUT` and `DELETE`.
-These operations are expected to have idempotent implementation.
+These operations are expected to have idempotent implementations.
 This means that the caller should be able to retry calling `PUT` or `DELETE` several times and the side effects should be exactly as if they called it once.
 Again, there is nothing that prevents an evil programmer from violating this protocol assumption.
 Moreover, there is nothing in the protocol or common HTTP libraries that helps the implementor to comply with the idempotence requirements.

 Last but not least, `POST` carries no idempotency guarantees whatsoever.
 This is why `POST` is frequently used when the implementation can't provide any such guarantees or the service provider could not care enough to provide them.